 A camera dolly is a cart or platform that is pushed or pulled around by a camera operator to create smooth camera movements.
 The name “dolly” is derived from the word “dolly” used in photography to describe a stand with a moveable arm used to hold a camera.

-See also Types Of Camera Movements
+See also Ceiling Fan With Camera

 The camera dolly is an important piece of equipment for achieving smooth, cinematic camera movements.
 By moving the camera on a dolly, the camera operator can smoothly pan, tilt, and dolly the camera without causing jarring or bumpy movements.